igor-pavlyushchik/users/HELP.md

 cd var
 cat index.html

-The if we delete the pod or delete the both manifests and apply them again we still can see the files, and we can create/delete files both from node and from the shell to the pods created with the given pv and pvc.
+Then if we delete the pod or delete the both manifests and apply them again we still can see the files, and we can create/delete files both from node and from the shell to the pods created with the given pv and pvc.